We are addicted to Big Island snorkeling, and have explored it extensively. It offers the best snorkeling of all the Hawaiian Islands.

 4. Excellent Depths For Snorkelers

-There are many Big Island snorkeling spots that are ideal for snorkelers in terms of water depths.
-You can find whatever you like: super shallow spots where the fish are right in your face, to spots that range in depth from 5 to 25 feet, to locations for the more adventurous that have deep drop offs to over 50 feet in super clear water.
+Big Island snorkeling offers ideal water depths.
+You can find whatever you like: super shallow areas where the fish are right in your face, reefs that range in depth from 5 to 25 feet, or for the more adventurous, deep drop offs to over 50 feet.